appaquet/exomind/README.md

 The primary concept in Exocore is a Cell, which is a unique container for a user's applications and data.

 A cell consists of:
-* Chain nodes managing replication and storage by using a blockchain data structure.
+* Chain nodes manage replication and storage by using a blockchain data structure.
-* Store nodes managing indexation, querying and mutation of the data (collocated with chain node).
+* Store nodes manage indexation, querying, and mutation of the data (collocated with chain node).
 * Application host nodes run applications written in WebAssembly (collocated with store nodes)

 ## Roadmap